shargyle/stat386-projects/_posts/2022-10-20-Web-Scraping-Basketball-Reference.md

 - When is the biggest leap in player performance?
 Biggest drop?

 *What other aspects of the data do you think might be interesting to explore?
 Comment below with your suggestions.*

+**Link to GitHub repo:** https://github.com/shargyle/NBA-Analysis

+**Note on ethics:** In the terms of service on Basketball Reference, it states that the data cannot be used to compete with the services that the site offers.
+Given that I'm using the data for analysis and do not intend on distributing it to anyone for the purpose of providing NBA data, I deemed it ethical to scrape data from the website.